16 min read

 No matter where you live, good security systems and community WhatsApp groups are common and effective ways to stay safe and connected.

-The city can be divided roughly into six regions, and while house prices and rents do vary within them, you can safely assume that if you’re on a tight budget, you aren’t going to have much joy on the Atlantic Seaboard, the City Bowl, and the western half of the Southern Suburbs.
+The city can be divided roughly into six regions, and while house prices and rents do vary within them, if you’re on a tight budget, you aren’t going to have much joy on the Atlantic Seaboard, the City Bowl, or the western half of the Southern Suburbs.
 These areas are expensive due to their convenience and gobsmacking landscapes and seascapes—and from the resulting steady flow of investment from wealthy buyers who hail from upcountry and abroad.

 The Atlantic-facing coast of the Peninsula is rife with spectacular views and some spectacular property values.
 According to Property24, the average selling price of Atlantic Seaboard properties is currently approaching R5 million.